octopus-network/ree-client-ts-sdk/README.md

   // Target pool address
   poolAddress: string;
-  // the UTXOs obtained through the pool’s pre methods
+  // the UTXOs obtained through the pool’s pre methods poolUtxos?: [];
-  // if not provided, will be fetched via the maestro API. poolUtxos?: [];
   // Coins being sent to the pool
   inputCoins: InputCoin[];